Charles Gaines (artist): Exhibitions

+From November 16, 2023 to March 17, 2024, the Institute of Contemporary Art in Miami organized a survey of his work from 1992-2003, including the recreation of some of his major pieces for the context of the exhibition.

+From August 16, 2025 to February 1, 2026, the Art Institute of Chicago exhibited Night/Crimes, a series he created from 1994-1997.

 Awards

 Gaines received a National Endowment for the Arts (NEA) Grant in 1977.
 He received a California Community Foundation (CCF) in 2011, and a Guggenheim Fellowship in 2013.
 Gaines received the CalArts REDCAT Award in 2018 and was awarded the 60th annual Edward MacDowell Medal in 2019.
+In 2020, he was inducted into the National Academy of Arts and Letters.
+In 2023, he received an Honorary Doctorate of Fine Arts from his alma mater, Rochester Institute of Technology.

 Writing

 Gaines has written a number of academic texts including: Theater of Refusal: Black Art and Mainstream Criticism (UC Irvine, 1993); Art, Post History and the Paradox of Black Pluralism, Merge, 12 (2004); "Reconsidering Metaphor/Metonymy: Art and the Suppression of Thought", Art Lies, Issue 64 (Winter/2009); "Ben Patterson: The History of Gray Matter From the Avant-garde to the Postmodern", a catalog essay for an exhibition at the Contemporary Arts Museum Houston (November 2010); and Kerry James Marshall, London: Phaidon Press, 2017.